In-person visitations will resume on March 1, 2022

 Updated DAI Expectations for Visiting

-In addition to the new scheduling process for visitors, there are several updated visitation guidelines designed to protect persons in our care, visitors and DOC staff.
+Updated visitation guidelines put in place when in-person visits first resumed last summer will remain in place.
+There are designed to protect persons in our care, visitors and DOC staff.
 Those include:

 Updated COVID-19 Precautions, Rules and Guidelines for Visiting